akka-samples/ask-akka-agent/README.md

 # OpenAi and MongoDb Atlas

 This sample requires OpenAI API Key and a MongoDb Atlas URI.

+## Mongo Atlas
+The Mongo DB atlas URI you get from signing up/logging in to https://cloud.mongodb.com Create an empty database and add a database user with a password.
+Make sure to allow access from your local IP address to be able to run the sample locally.

+The Mongo DB console should now help out by giving you a URI/connection string to copy.
+Note that you need to insert the database user password into the generated URI.

+## Open API
+To get the Open API key, sign up/log in to find the key at https://platform.openai.com/api-keys

+## Pass keys to the service

 The key and uri needs to be passed in env variables:
 `OPENAI_API_KEY` and `MONGODB_ATLAS_URI` respectively.

 Alternatively, you can add the key and uri in a file located at `src/main/resources/.env.local`.